Physical Therapist Assistant (PTA)

 PTA 2210.
 Observation & Measurement.
 2 Hours.

 This is a course that covers the bases for recognizing movement and other dysfunctions and the tools used for problem solving in physical therapy.
 These include goniometry, manual muscle testing, posture, vital signs, sensation, gait and balance, etc. Students are instructed in the role and scope of the PTA in regard to these measures.
 Patient progress and accurate reporting to the physical therapist are emphasized.
-This course requires a Differential Tuition Rate which is an additional fee of $90 charged per credit hour. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
-Explain variations in muscle tone regarding normal, denervated, deconditioned, and other pathologies affecting muscle contractility.
-2. Demonstrate proper and established technique during palpation, goniometry, manual muscle testing, gait, posture, sensory and vital signs procedures.
-3. Describe specific data collection techniques used by the physical therapist assistant to monitor patient/client status.
-4. Demonstrate proper recording and documentation of assessment results.
-5. Complete data collection during the performance of directed interventions using established tools.
+This course requires a Differential Tuition Rate which is an additional fee of $93 charged per credit hour. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
+Interpret specific data collection techniques, determine patient progress, and modify patient treatment programs.
+2. Describe the principles of safe, effective, and efficient data collection techniques for multiple systems of the body.
+3. Recognize normal and abnormal compensatory response to directed interventions and discuss modification to treatments, based off collected data.
+4. Explain and demonstrate affective communication with the physical therapist and patient about collected data during evaluation, treatments, or re-evaluation.
+5. Show proper recording and documentation of assessment results within the appropriate portions of the SOAP note.
 Prerequisite: Admission to the Utah Tech University Physical Therapist Assistant program.
-FA, SP.
+SP.

 PTA 2211.
 Observation & Measurement Lab.
 2 Hours.

 Students develop competence in the skills of measurements used in physical therapy.
 Students will become familiar with the use of goniometers, blood pressure cuffs, grip meters, and other tools of measurement.
 The skills of analyzing gait and posture will be included.
-Lab assessments will include the reporting of observable and measureable data and their significance to patient progress.
-This course requires a Differential Tuition Rate which is an additional fee of $90 charged per credit hour. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
-Perform data collection in an accurate and timely manner.
-2. Demonstrate measurement of functional range of motion for the major upper and lower extremity joints.
-3. Demonstrate data collection of muscle performance through measurement of strength using manual muscle testing procedures.
-4. Select and perform the correct data collection technique for the related directed intervention for a given case example.
-5. Demonstrate proper recording and documentation of assessment results.
+Lab assessments will include the reporting of observable and measurable data and their significance to patient progress.
+This course requires a Differential Tuition Rate which is an additional fee of $93 charged per credit hour. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
+Perform specific data collection techniques, determine patient progress, and modify patient treatment programs.
+2. Demonstrate the principles of safe, effective, and efficient data collection techniques for multiple systems of the body.
+3. Differentiate normal and abnormal compensatory response to directed interventions and modify treatments, based off collected data.
+4. Apply affective communication with the physical therapist and patient about collected data during evaluation, treatments, or re-evaluation.
+5. Complete proper recording and documentation of assessment results within the appropriate portions of the SOAP note.
 Prerequisite: Admission to the Utah Tech University Physical Therapist Assistant program.
 SP.

 PTA 2300.
 Orthopedic Rehabilitation.
 2 Hours.